 National labour market institutions interact across national boundaries when product markets are global.
-Labour market policies can thus entail spill-overs, which suggest that there are benefits from international policy coordination.
-This paper studies the effects of wage subsidies in an international duopoly model with unionized labour markets.
-The authors document both positive and negative spill-over effects and discuss the benefits and costs from international policy coordination both for the case of symmetric and asymmetric labour market institutions.
-The results suggest that institutional differences could sign responsible for the slow speed at which labour market policy coordination has progressed so far.
+Labour market policies can thus entail spill-overs, a fact widely ignored in the academic literature.
+This paper studies the effects of wage subsidies in an international duopoly model with unionised labour markets.
+We document both positive and negative spill-over effects and discuss the benefits and costs from international policy coordination both for the case of symmetric and asymmetric labour market institutions.
+Our results suggest that institutional differences could sign responsible for the slow speed at which labour market policy coordination has progressed so far.

 - asymmetric labour market institutions